Bacia22/AirBnB_clone/web_static/README.md

-This part of Project we will be running exercise od Web_static
+This part of Project we will be running exercise of Web_static